 PN and ADN Programs

-PN and ADN students must receive a grade of C+ (77) or more in all NUR courses, and a C (75) in BIO and PSY courses, in order to progress in the program.
+PN and ADN students must receive a grade of C+ (77) or more in all NUR courses, and a C (75) in BIO and PSY courses, in order to progress each semester in the academic year.
+(This is separate from the Vermont Tech Nursing Academic Progression Policy – see below for progressing between programs).
 If a PN or ADN student in the last semester of his/her program does not achieve these grades, he/she will not be allowed to graduate.

 Grades lower than the required 77 or 75 will be reflected on the transcript with the corresponding letter grade, so credits may be awarded for any grade above an F, but students will not continue to progress or graduate from Vermont Technical College’s nursing programs unless their grades conform with the standards stated here.